 Keep plants well-watered – it means they will produce more nectar for butterflies.

 More shrubs for butterflies

-The insignificant flowers of snowberry (Symphoricarpos) are a nectar source for several insects; the plant is a food source for the caterpillars of the holly blue.
+The insignificant flowers of snowberry (Symphoricarpos) are a nectar source for several insects, while its leaves provide larval food for the holly blue butterfly.

 Holly is a food plant for holly blue butterflies